svileng/conveyor-belt/Readme.md

 # conveyor-belt
 > Asset management for Node, using globs and compatible with Gulp.

 ConveyorBelt is a simple Node module for Express, that helps you serve the right front-end assets, depending on the current environment.
 It uses [globs](https://github.com/isaacs/node-glob#glob-primer) so it plays nicely with [Gulp](https://github.com/gulpjs/gulp/).

-Written in ES6 for fun.
+Written in ES6 for fun and fully tested.

 ## Usage
 ```javascript